EvictionLab/eviction-lab-website/content/eviction-tracking/columbus-oh.md

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/columbus_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.
-In January and February, eviction filings were concentrated in majority-White neighborhoods.
-Since March, eviction filings have dropped steeply across all neighborhoods, but appear to be increasing more rapidly in majority-Black neighborhoods.
+In January and February 2020, eviction filings were concentrated in majority-white neighborhoods.
+Eviction filings dropped across all neighborhoods by March and April, but have moderately increased in recent months.

-When you toggle the figure to see data relative to average, comparisons are being drawn–within the same set of neighborhoods defined by racial/ethnic majority–between filings in 2020 and average filings in 2012–2016.
+When you toggle the figure to see data relative to average, comparisons are being drawn–within the same set of neighborhoods defined by racial/ethnic majority–between filings in 2020-2021 and average filings in previous years.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, and 2015

 {{%/ report_chart %}}